Drop impact tests measure the capability of a container to withstand the sudden shock resulting from free fall.

 What standards are your tests performed to?

 All standard tests performed in our lab are done so in accordance with ISTA (International Safe Transit Association) or ASTM (American Society for Testing and Materials) regulations.
+Custom tests are developed by our engineering team to be done in accordance with ISTA and ASTM whenever possible.

 Start a Project Discussion